Health & Safety Policy

 - Emergency Procedures

-East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.
+East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises at Patrick Studios will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.

-Fire safety notices will be posted prominently in the workshop, giving guidance on evacuation procedure and emergency information.
+Fire safety notices will be posted prominently throughout Patrick Studios, giving guidance on evacuation procedures and emergency information.

-Fire extinguishers are provided in order to assist people needing to create a safe exit route during a fire.
-LPW does not advise people to use these to tackle a fire as an alternative to immediate evacuation unless they have had adequate training.
+Fire extinguishers are provided throughout the building in order to assist people needing to create a safe exit route during a fire.
+LPW does not advise people to use these to tackle a fire as an alternative to immediate evacuation unless the fire is blocking their exit.

 - Advice to Members